sylvesterkachi/private-tfc-repo/README.md

 The AWS SAM template deploys three EventBridge Buses, six EventBridge Rules (2 per Bus), four SNS Topics, three SQS queues and a Lambda function.
 The lambda function is an event generator which sends events to EventBridge Buses that trigger appropriate Rules sending the payload to the appropriate SNS Topic.
 SQS queues are attached to the Rules as Dead Letter Queues.
 Appropriate permissions are granted to EventBridge to trigger the SNS Topics and the Lambda function to put events in the EventBridge.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.